scottburton11/burger-time/README.md

 ![Hunger Chat Message](https://user-images.githubusercontent.com/12917/120086001-b71f3a00-c091-11eb-8e3c-72787bc006f8.png)

+## Why?
+Keeping track of hunger is such a chore that most GMs (myself included) ignore it altogether, or treat it as part of a Long Rest routine.

+For most types of campaigns, you should probably ignore hunger (like you would ignore encumberance); it takes players out of a fast-moving narrative and feels pedantic.

+However, some kinds of campaigns really benefit from survival rules – particularly hex crawls, dungeon crawls, survival campaigns and anything where the players have a lot of agency.
+Keeping track of food, water, torches and other adventuring equipment is key to storytelling in these circumstances, and Burger Time allows you to do that with minimal GM effort.
 ## How It Works
 Burger Time requires [About Time](https://gitlab.com/tposney/about-time) to track active player time.
 It uses world time, and only affects active players.